por contratación de algún tipo de garantía bancaria

 In line with the objective of cooperation with other agencies, the FIAB and the Ibero-American Institute of Securities Markets - IIMV, have signed an institutional cooperation agreement in April 2008 that supports an active agenda in which the IIMV-FIAB Joint Meetings stand out of Presidents of the member entities.

-Finally, in this brief review, we must not miss a mention of the important and very valuable cooperation between the FIAB, other regional federations of stock exchanges and, in particular, the World Bank Federation - WFE (its acronym in English) -; Development Bank of Latin America -CAF- and the Ibero-American Federation of Investment Funds -FIAFIN-.
+Finally, in this brief review, we must not miss a mention of the important and very valuable cooperation between the FIAB, other regional federations of stock exchanges and, in particular, the World Federation of Exchanges - WFE (its acronym in English) -; Development Bank of Latin America -CAF-; Americas' Central Securities Depositories Association -ACSDA-, Inter-American Development Bank -BID- and the Ibero-American Federation of Investment Funds -FIAFIN-.

 Foster cooperation among its Members, in order to promote the development and advancement of their securities markets, in the best interests of all market participants;